The PJs

-The PJs is an American adult animated stop-motion black sitcom created by Eddie Murphy, Larry Wilmore, and Steve Tompkins.
-It portrayed life in an urban public housing project, modeled after the Cabrini–Green housing projects in Chicago.
-The series starred Eddie Murphy, and was produced by Imagine Entertainment by Ron Howard and Brian Grazer, The Murphy Company and Will Vinton Studios in association with Touchstone Television (seasons 1-2), marking the show as Disney's first adult animated series; and Warner Bros.
-Television (season 3).
-The original run of the series debuted on Fox on January 10, 1999, following the network's coverage of the NFC Divisional Playoffs.
-Two days later, the second episode aired in its regular Tuesday night time slot, following King of the Hill.
-The series ended on May 20, 2001 on The WB.
-The title is an abbreviation for "the projects", referring to the show's public housing highrise.
+The PJs is an American adult stop motion-animated black sitcom created by Eddie Murphy, Larry Wilmore, and Steve Tompkins for Fox.
+Murphy also starred in the series, and it was produced by Ron Howard and Brian Grazer for Imagine Television, The Murphy Company, Will Vinton Studios, Touchstone Television in its first two seasons (thus marking the show as Disney's first adult animated series), and Warner Bros.
+Television in its third and final season.
+The original run of the series debuted on Fox on January 10, 1999.
+On January 12, the second episode aired in its regular Tuesday night time slot, following King of the Hill.
+The series was moved to The WB for its third season and the series ended on May 20, 2001.
+The series portrays life in an urban public housing project.
+The show's title is an abbreviation for "the projects", referring to the show's public housing highrise.

-Summary
+Production and release

-Forty-four episodes aired during the show's run of 2 years and 4 months.
+43 episodes aired during the show's run of 2 years and 4 months.
 Each took over 2 months to produce, owing to the laborious stop-motion process.

 While co-creator Eddie Murphy is credited as the voice of Thurgood Stubbs on every episode, actor Phil Morris says that in some episodes, he provided the voice of Thurgood; according to Morris, Murphy did not want to show up on some days to record the voice of Thurgood Stubbs, so the producers hired Morris to record Thurgood's lines, where he worked in a separate booth from the other actors, allowing the producers to replace Morris' recordings with Murphy's voice in case Murphy decided he wanted to record his dialogue.

 After two seasons on Fox, the show moved to The WB in 2000.
-Its high budget and declining ratings led to its cancellation in 2001; the final 2 episodes weren't aired until 2003.
-The show aired in syndication for a time on Trio, Fuse, MTV2, and Cartoon Network night block's Adult Swim.
+Its high budget and declining ratings led to its cancellation in 2001; the final 2 episodes remained unaired until 2003.
+The show aired in syndication for a time on Trio, Fuse, MTV2, and Adult Swim.
 As of 2020, the series is no longer syndicated by other television networks, but is occasionally shown on the ad-supported video on demand service Pluto TV, specifically on the service's Kevin Hart's Laugh Out Loud!
 Network and the entire series is available for viewing on NBCUniversal's streaming service Peacock.

 The PJs won 3 Emmy Awards and one Annie Award during its run.
 Quincy Jones' son QD3, along with George Clinton, produced the theme music for the show.